Chirag-ahir/SFC-Preparation/README.md

 What is opportunity line item?<br>
 When we add a product to Opportunity it is called Opportunity Line Item which you use during your sales.

+What is A/B testing?<br>
+If you have a two different content or two different email and you want to see which content performing well then you can use A/B testing.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>